SNAP Benefits in Minnesota: How to Apply and Qualify

 Maximum Benefit Amount: $1,751

-For each additional person in households larger than eight, add $897 to the gross monthly income limit and $219 to the maximum benefit amount.
+For each additional person in households larger than eight, add $897 to the income limit and $219 to the maximum benefit.
 For the most current details, check the official Minnesota SNAP page.

 Eligibility Criteria for SNAP in Minnesota

-Income Limits: Most households must have a gross monthly income at or below 200% of the federal poverty level, though households with a senior or disabled member must meet a net income test.
+Income Limits: Your household's gross monthly income must generally be at or below 200% of the federal poverty level, though different rules apply if your household includes a senior or a person with a disability.

 Residency Requirements: You must live in Minnesota and apply for benefits through the county or Tribal Nation office where you reside.